How many pets are in the United States? How many animals are in shelters?

 - About 810,000 animals who enter shelters as strays are returned to their owners.
 Of those, 710,000 are dogs and 100,000 are cats.

-These estimates are based in part on Shelter Animals Count data and other known and estimated sources, 2019.
+*These estimates are based in part on Shelter Animals Count data and other known and estimated sources, 2019.
+These are national estimates based on data obtained from shelters and rescues; the figures may vary from state to state.

 Facts about Pet Ownership in the U.S.: